AigensTechnology/AigensSdkCore/README.md

 - memberCode - The unique identifier of the member in CRM backend
 - source - A merchant brand name string to indicate which brand the member belongs to
 - sessionId - Member's current session key for CRM access
+- pushId - Provide the push token registered with Google's push service.
+You can set pushId without other member detail for anonymous user.

 ## Plugins